 As a consultant, she has provided policy analysis and expertise in project management, strategic philanthropy, public relations, communications and media production.
 She also helped to train and develop journalists and writers through workshops and individual consulting.

-Souheila has worked as a producer at Link TV.
-She produced a Peabody award-winning daily news program, Mosaic: World News from the Middle East.
+As a producer at Link TV, Souheila produced a Peabody award-winning daily news program, Mosaic: World News from the Middle East.
 In her capacity at Link TV, she also produced one-hour Mosaic Specials.
 She was co-producer of the original Link TV programming, Who Speaks for Islam? series.
 She was featured in and produced Ramadan Prime Time, an original Link TV production, which developed from an article she wrote about an Arab drama series tackling the issue of terrorism.

 Prior to producing at Link TV, Souheila worked on Capitol Hill as a legislative assistant for United States Representative Dennis J. Kucinich of Ohio.
 She worked on issues dealing with foreign policy, human and civil rights, veterans affairs, health care and others.
 Over the course of several years, she organized a series of congressional briefings about the sanctions on Iraq.

 The ASMA Society selected her as a Muslim Leader of Tomorrow.
 She is a Global Expert in the United Nations Alliance of Civilizations.
 In 2005, she was a Social Sciences Resource Council fellow at the Institute for Journalists on Covering Islam and Muslims in America.
 Souheila attended The George Washington University in Washington, DC, where she obtained her B.A., in Political Science and Journalism.
 She received a Master's degree in Middle East Studies and Economics from the Johns Hopkins University.

 Souheila is currently taking a break from journalism to run and operate a luxury baby apparel brand.
 She lives with her husband and two young children in California.